Churchill magazine

 • Saying the car is for ‘personal use only’ and then using it for business.

-Make sure you’re honest about the main driver and what the car’s purpose is.
-Otherwise your insurer could invalidate your cover and you won’t be able to make a claim if you have an accident.
+Be honest about the main driver and what the car is used for.
+Otherwise, you could risk invalidating your cover, which means you won’t be able to claim if you have an accident.

 Protecting your car